SUU Seal (for official use only)

 1. Process for Student Complaints

-1. Students who have a concern about a faculty (to include adjunct) or staff member should first try to discuss the concern with the individual.
-This can be the most appropriate and expedient way to resolve such matters; however, if this approach does not lead to resolution of the matter or, if for some reason, the student cannot take the matter directly to the employee, the student should discuss their concern with the employee’s immediate supervisor.
-In the case of a faculty member, this would be the department chair.
-In the case of a staff member, this would be the director, or manager to whom the employee reports.
+1. Students who have a concern about an employee should first try to discuss the concern with the individual.
+This can be the most appropriate and expedient way to resolve such matters; however, if this approach does not lead to resolution of the matter or, if for some reason, the Student cannot take the matter directly to the employee, the Student should discuss their concern with the employee’s immediate Supervisor.
+At any point during the informal process, the employee, or their Supervisor, may contact the Dean of Students for additional support in resolving the matter.

-4. If resolution is reached, a letter from the supervisor to the student and the faculty or staff member will be provided.
-The letter will outline the resolution that was reached and a copy, signed by both parties, will be retained by the supervisor and copied to the appropriate Dean or Vice President.
+5. If a resolution is reached, a letter from the Supervisor to the Student and the faculty or staff member will be provided.
+The letter will outline the resolution that was reached, and a copy, signed by both parties, will be retained by the Supervisor and copied to the appropriate Dean or Vice President.

-2. Students in need of guidance during this process can find assistance in the Office of the Vice President for Student Affairs.
+3. Students in need of guidance during this process can find assistance in the Dean of Students Office and the Office of the Vice President for Student Affairs.

-4. If the allegations articulated by the student complainant suggest harassment or discrimination on the part of the faculty member, Policy 5.27 will be followed.
+5. If the allegations articulated by the Student complainant suggest sexual misconduct, harassment, or discrimination on the part of the employee, Policies 5.27 and 5.60 will control.

 V. RELEVANT FORMS/LINKS